FunnyWolf/Viper/docs/en/guide/session.md

-# Permission Information
+# Session Information

-## Process list
+## Process List

-+ Process list displays information about all processes of the host and information about the Session process.
++ The process list displays information about all processes on the host and information about Session processes.
-+ Click`Operation`Can perform the process`Inject/steal tokens/restore tokens/kill`Wait for operation
++ Click `Operations` to perform operations such as `inject/steal token/revert token/kill` on the process.